seancfoley/IPAddress/ipaddress.md

 Instances of `IPAddressCollection` are more efficient, backed by prefix blocks or sequential ranges, storing addresses into the minimal number of prefix blocks or sequential ranges possible.

-The library contains two options for maintaining space-efficient and performance-optimized collections of IP addresses, `IPAddressSeqRangeList` and `IPAddressContainmentTrie`.
+The library provides two options for maintaining space-efficient and performance-optimized collections of IP addresses, `IPAddressSeqRangeList` and `IPAddressContainmentTrie`.

 `IPAddressSeqRangeList` is backed by an array of sequential ranges.  `IPAddressContainmentTrie` is backed by a trie of CIDR prefix blocks.
 Both offer binary search for containment queries.
 Whether one is better than the other may depend on the data set or the underlying processor, or whether you may need additional operations that are specific to one collection or the other.
 In particular, `IPAddressSeqRangeList` is likely to offer better cache coherency in CPU processors, which may result in better overall performance in searching.
-However, when dealing with CIDR prefix blocks as your input and output, it may be more efficient to go with IPAddressContainmentTrie since the elements in the collection are also stored as prefix blocks, requiring little to no conversion when adding or removing.
+However, when dealing with CIDR prefix blocks as your input or output, it may be more efficient to go with IPAddressContainmentTrie since the elements in the collection are also stored as prefix blocks, requiring little to no conversion when adding or removing.

 Both collection options change shape internally as addresses are added and removed, and for this reason they do not allow direct access to the backing list or the backing trie.
 The backing data structures change shape so that they always contain the minimal number of sequential ranges or prefix blocks to represent the collection of addresses.

 When adding to either collection option, whether adding an IP address, subnet, or sequential range, the argument is converted to the data types used by the collection's backing data structure.
 So, in particular, unlike address tries, which require that callers convert to prefix blocks or individual address first, the containment trie does this conversion for you, allowing an argument to be an address, subnet, or range of any shape.

 Containment tries also differ from regular address tries in that the elements of containment tries are the individual addresses.
 With address tries, the elements are both prefix blocks and individual addresses.
 In an address trie, an individual address might be added individually to the trie, while it can also exist in the trie as part of an added subnet, at the same time.
 With a containment trie, that is not the case.
+An address can be located in just block in the backing trie data structure.
+However, the location may change.
 An address element that is part of the collection might not remain in the same location in the backing trie as the trie changes shape.
-However, there will always be exactly one block or address in the backing trie holding that address element.
+But there will always be exactly one block or address in the backing trie holding that address element.

-Another difference between address tries and containment tries is that when producing a string of an address trie, the counts associated with each node are the added node counts, because the elements are the added nodes which represent either prefix blocks or individual addresses, while in a containment trie the counts associated with each node are the address counts, because the elements are the individual addresses contained in any prefix block or individual address that was added.
+Another difference between address tries and containment tries is that when producing a string of an address trie, the counts associated with each node are the added node counts, because the elements are the added nodes, which represent either prefix blocks or individual addresses.
+In a containment trie the counts associated with each node are the address counts, because the elements are the individual addresses.

 To illustrate, here we add the same set of addresses and blocks to a trie, a containment trie collection, and a range list collection.
 In the trie, the blocks and addresses are the elements, and the bracketed roll-up counts shown with each node show the count of those elements, showing that we added 11 blocks and addresses.
 With the containment trie, the elements are the individual addresses of each added subnet and address, so the original blocks and addresses are not present in the trie as the trie has changed shape to have with the minimal number of nodes.
 Also, the roll-up shows the count of individual addresses added, which totals 4608.
 The list also changes shape as the subnets and addresses are added, so as to contain the minimal number of sequential range lists.
 ```java